zeckdude/code-references/php.md

     return "Viewing page {$page_num}";
   }

-  // Access values for the current instance from inside a class method using the $this property function summary()
+  // Access values of the current instance from inside a class method by using the $this property function summary()
   {
     echo 'Title: '      . $this->title        .
 PHP_EOL;